What Is a REAL ID and Do I Need It to vote?

 Deadline for REAL ID Enforcement

-The deadline for final enforcement for REAL IDs for all states is October 1, 2020.
-By this time, all states will be issuing REAL ID-compliant licenses.
+The deadline for final enforcement for REAL IDs for all states has been extended to May 3, 2023, due to the ongoing COVID pandemic.
+As of the time of this writing,, all states will be issuing REAL ID-compliant licenses in 2023, although further extensions are possible.
 If an individual does not get a REAL ID, they must have acceptable alternate forms of IDs in order to board a commercial flight, enter a power plant, or access a federal facility.

 Learn more about REAL ID Act and get answers to common questions about REAL IDs, including how to get one.